-- The wire seal on the safety control equipment isolating handle in the control cab of the O7.00 ex Pearse Station train was already broken when the train was taken over by Driver Rogers on the morning of the accident.
-The seal had been broken deliberately on the previous Saturday night at Pearse Station to facilitate a shunting movement. - were aware that seals on safety control equipment isolating handles in the control cabs of push/pull trains were being broken at Pearse Station, without authorisation, to facilitate certain shunting movements.
+- 54. The wire seal on the safety control equipment isolating handle in the control cab of the 07.00 ex Pearse Station train was already broken when the train was taken over by Driver Rogers on the morning of the accident.
+The seal had been broken deliberately on the previous Saturday night at Pearse Station to facilitate a shunting movement. - S5.
+For at least 3 months prior to the accident some C.I.E. officials were aware that seals on safety control equipment isolating handles in the control cabs of push/pull trains were being broken at Pearse Station, without authorisation, to facilitate certain shunting movements.
 Despite the issue of an instruction setting-out the approved procedure to be followed for these shunting movements the unauthorised breaking of the seals continued up to the date of the accident. - 56.
-The training and supervision of the shunting staff at Pearse for the distribution of the Weekly Circular and for supervising the signing-on of drivers were unsatisfactory. - 57.
+The training and supervision of the shunting staff at Pearse Station were inadequate.
+Arrangements at Connolly Shed for the distribution of the Weekly Circular and for supervising the signing-on of drivers were unsatisfactory. - 57.
 There was no evidence to suggest that anything in the previous mechanical condition of any of the three trains involved in the accident contributed to the collision.
-The medical examinations of the crew of the 07.00 ex Pearse Station train revealed nothing of significance to the circumstances of the accident. - 58.
-The situation that required some drivers and guards to use both C.I.E. and G.N.R.
+The medical examinations of the crew of the O7.00 ex Pearse Station train revealed nothing of significance to the circumstances of the accident. - The situation that required some drivers and guards to use both C.I.E. and G.N.R.
 Rule Books when working trains over the Dublin suburban railway system, when these Rule Books were not identical, was unsatisfactory, and may be a possible explanation for slackness in the strict observance of the Rules.